-4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking. topography ties, position of accessories, etc.

-5. Certification must be stoned and accessories. - 6.
-Fill in Cross Index & Section Diagram at bottom of sheet.
+4. Sketch of corner, show all pertinent data which can best be shown in a sketch example, corner marking, topography ties, position of accessories, etc. - 5.
+Certification must be signed and sealed by Land Surveyor registered in the State of Montana.
+6. Fill in Cross Index & Section Diagram at bottom of sheet.